milvus-io/milvus-docs/site/en/reference/mishards.md

 ### Main components

-- Service discovery: Obtains the service address of the read and write nodes.
+- Service discovery: Obtains the service addresses of the read and write nodes.
 - Load balancer
 - **Mishards node: A stateless and scalable node.**
-- Milvus write node: A node that is not scalable.
-To avoid failure at a single node, a highly available HA solution needs to be deployed for this node.
+- Milvus write node: An unscalable node.
+To avoid failure at a single node, you need to deploy a high availability strategy.
 - Milvus read node: A stateful and scalable node.
 - Shared storage service: Milvus read and write nodes share data through the shared storage service.
 Available options include NAS and NFS.
-- Metadata service: Currently Milvus only supports MySQL.
-The production environment requires a MySQL solution with high availability.
+- Metadata service: Milvus supports only MySQL in the production environment.

 ## Mishards configurations